SurPun/AWS-Skill-Builder/Module 9 Migration and Innovation/Notes.md

     Snowball Edge Storage Optimized is a device that enables you to transfer large amounts of data into and out of AWS.
 It provides 80 TB of usable HDD storage.

 ## Lesson 68 - Innovation with AWS

+VMWare Cloud on AWS

+Amazon SageMaker

+Amazon Augmented AI (Amazon A2I)

+Amazon Lex

+Amazon Textract

+AWS DeepRacer

+Internet of Things (IOT)

+AWS Ground Station

+Knowledge check :

+    Which service enables you to quickly build, train, and deploy machine learning models?

+    Amazon SageMaker.

+    With Amazon SageMaker, you can quickly and easily begin working on machine learning projects.
+You do not need to follow the traditional process of manually bringing together separate tools and workflows.

+    The other response options are incorrect because:

+        Amazon Textract is a machine learning service that automatically extracts text and data from scanned documents.

+        Amazon Lex is a service that enables you to build conversational interfaces using voice and text.

+        AWS DeepRacer is an autonomous 1/18 scale race car that you can use to test reinforcement learning models.

+## Lesson 69 - Module 9 Summary

+In Module 9, you learned about the following concepts:

+    The AWS Cloud Adoption Framework

+    The six strategies for migration

+    The AWS Snow Family

+    Innovation with AWS services